xizhao/hands/README.md

 ### Workbooks

-The central artifact, a block-based editor comprising a collection of `Blocks` and `Sources` connected to an isolated embedded Postgres instance (one per Workbook).
+The central artifact, a block-based editor comprising a collection of `Blocks` and `Sources` connected to an isolated embedded SQLite database (one per Workbook).
 Stored as a Git repository in `~/.hands/<workbookID>`, with full history and structure defined in a `hands.json`.
 Compiled and deployable anywhere serverless functions can run (local, private cloud, or serverless platform).
 Default is Cloudflare workers.

 #### Blocks